ffrancocisneros/labrute/README.md

 *(and the result is rounded down)*

 **Complementary HP**:
-- CHP are gained by revieving Endurance points (+1 CHP for 6 endurance points).
+- CHP are gained with the Endurance stat (+1 CHP for 6 Endurance points).
 - CHP are modified by Skills
 - CHP are reduced by Pets ([see wiki](https://mybrutemuxxu.fandom.com/wiki/Endurance) for the exact values) CHP = (Total HP - Standard HP) / 6